 Assuming that your soon-to-be-fiancé(e)’s family says yes, along with their approval of your future nuptials, you are also getting their support and validation for the long-term relationship that will continue long after you say “I do.”
 “By asking, later on if you need help, the partner's family is there,” says Dr. Orbuch.
 “It doesn't guarantee that they can help, but essentially they gave their permission, so you can ask them or seek support or advice later on.”

 Con: The family member might say “no”

-If your partner’s parent is not a big fan of you and has made it clear that you are not worthy of marrying his or her child, don’t be surprised if they give you a big, fat “no” upon you asking their permission to marry.
+If your partner’s parent is not a big fan of you and has made it clear that you are not worthy of marrying his or her child, don’t be surprised if they give you a big, fat “no” upon you asking permission to marry.
 Remember, just as you’re putting your heart on the line by asking your partner to take your hand in marriage, you are doing the same by asking the permission of his or her parent.